kelly0326/Portfolio/README.md

 List of Projects in this Portfolio

-1. Titanic Project
+1. Titanic Survival
-2. Crime Rates
+2. Los Angeles Crime Rates
 3. Analyzing Customer Churn in the Telecommunication Industry
 4. Selecting Startup Inventory for a New Chain of Beer Stores
 5. Air Traffic is Still Safe